Qylahrzk/angular/README.md

 ## **Discussion SneekPeak**

-**Challenges Faced**
+The Angular Firebase Web-Friendly Chat lab activity was both challenging and rewarding, expanding my knowledge of Angular and Firebase.
+The assignment involved using Angular's core concepts, integrating Firebase services like Firestore, Authentication, and Storage, and resolving various technical issues.

+**Challenges**
-1. Angular Version Compatibility: Resolved by downgrading Angular CLI and core to version 18.
+1. Angular Version Compatibility:
+The version mismatch between Angular 18 (as per the lab instructions) and Angular 19 on my system led to errors.
+Downgrading Angular CLI and core packages resolved this issue.

-2. Errors During AngularFire Installation: Fixed package.json errors with jsonlint.
+2. Errors During AngularFire Installation:
+Syntax errors in the package.json file caused the npm install to fail.
+Using a JSON validation tool helped identify and fix the issue.

-3. Firebase Hosting and AI Features: Restricted due to paid plan requirements.
+3. Firebase Hosting and AI Features:
+The free Firebase plan restricted access to AI features.
+I focused on local development to test core features like real-time chat and authentication, learning about the limitations of free-tier services.

-4. Profile Picture Handling: Debugged image URL and adjusted Firebase Storage rules.
+4. Profile Picture and Image Handling:

-5. Local Development Issues: Used alternative commands to bypass host restrictions.
+Uploading and displaying images in Firebase Storage was problematic due to incorrect URL generation and permission issues.
+Adjusting storage rules and optimizing image loading resolved the issue, though delays remained.

 **Lessons Learned**
-1. Understanding Angular components, services, and routing.
+1. Angular Core Concepts:
+I improved my understanding of Angular's components, services, RxJS, and routing.
+These concepts are key to building dynamic and scalable web applications.

-2. Gaining hands-on experience with Firebase Authentication and Firestore.
+2. Firebase Integration:
+Firebase provided reliable backend services, especially for real-time data storage (Firestore), user authentication, and image management.
+Understanding Firestore’s data structure and managing storage permissions was crucial.

-3. Debugging errors and leveraging tools like Firebase Emulator Suite.
+3. Debugging and Problem-Solving:
+This lab sharpened my debugging skills.
+I used tools like Visual Studio Code, Command Prompt, and Chrome DevTools to diagnose and resolve errors effectively.

 For a detailed discussion, please refer to the report.